MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

 1. On the menu bar, choose **Build** > **Build Solution**.

    Output from a build is displayed in the **Output** window.
-If your build is successful, the output should resemble this:
+If your build is successful, the output should resemble:

    ```Output
    1>------ Build started: Project: Game, Configuration: Debug Win32 ------